murchandamus/bips/bip-update-process.md

 #### Closed[^closed]

-A BIP that is _not in active use_, may be labeled Closed when its authors have stopped working on it, no longer recommend the proposed approach, or no longer pursue adoption of their completed proposal.
+A BIP that is _not in active use_, may be labeled Closed when its authors have stopped working on it, no longer recommend the proposed approach, or no longer pursue adoption of their Complete proposal.
 The reason for moving the proposal to Closed should be recorded in the Changelog section in the same commit that updates the status.

 ##### Draft ↦ Closed